 - Carrying and loading equipment and materials

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.

 As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.
+You'll become certified after passing an exam, although some programs also require a specific amount of work experience or continuing education credits.

 What Is an HVAC Helper's Salary?

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
-With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
+With experience and completing more training, HVAC helpers can transition to becoming fully certified HVAC technicians, earning higher average salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Generally, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.